The Nightwatchman: The Fabled City

 The album The Fabled City was released on September 30, 2008.
-Two songs off the record, "Midnight in the City of Destruction" (about New Orleans and Hurricane Katrina) and "King of Hell" (written about Guantanamo Bay detention camp), had previously been leaked on The Nightwatchman MySpace or performed during live sets.
+Two songs off the record, "Midnight in the City of Destruction" (about New Orleans and Hurricane Katrina) and "King of Hell" (written about Guantanamo Bay detention camp), had previously been leaked on the Nightwatchman MySpace or performed during live sets.

-So far The Satellite Party's Carl Restivo has been confirmed to be part of The Freedom Fighters as a second guitarist.
+So far The Satellite Party's Carl Restivo has been confirmed to be part of The Freedom Fighter Orchestra as a second guitarist.
 To promote the new album Morello and the band appeared both on The Late Late Show with Craig Ferguson and on Late Night with Conan O'Brien before heading out on The Fabled City Tour, an eighteen stop tour in the United States.

 World Wide Rebel Songs

 To support the many unions affected by the anti-negotiation/bargaining laws due to the 2011 Wisconsin budget protests, Morello performed outside the Madison Capitol building on February 21, 2011, to rousing support.
 He also teamed up with fellow rock musician Wayne Kramer in support of the protesters performing the title song of his upcoming album, World Wide Rebel Songs.
 Kramer appears on said song on the album, performing backing vocals.

-On The Nightwatchman website, it was announced that Morello has signed with the label New West Records to release his third album as The Nightwatchman moniker, World Wide Rebel Songs, due out on August 30, 2011.
+On the Nightwatchman website, it was announced that Morello has signed with the label New West Records to release his third album as the Nightwatchman, World Wide Rebel Songs, on August 30, 2011.
 Before the release of the album, Morello released an EP entitled Union Town on May 17, 2011.
 All proceeds of the EP sales will go to benefit The America Votes Labor Unity Fund.
 In October 2011 and on May Day 2012, Morello performed in support of the protesters at Occupy LA and Occupy Wall Street.